rmehner/spotify-remote/README.md

 [![Build Status](https://travis-ci.org/rmehner/spotify-remote.png?branch=master)](https://travis-ci.org/rmehner/spotify-remote)

 ## Synopsis

 spotify-remote allows you to control Spotify from a browser.
 Currently it works by talking to Spotify via its AppleScript interface, so only OS X is supported at the moment.

+## Aim

-The aim is to be as mobile & battery-friendly as possible.
+spotify-remote tries to be as mobile-friendly and battery-friendly as possible, on the client as well as on the server.

 ## Installation